Alistair Benn

 Do I need to pay VAT upfront?

-We have become so adept at the reclaim process it is now very quick for us so we don’t ask our clients to cover the VAT during the reclaim period.
+We don’t ask our clients to cover the VAT during the reclaim period.
 It is a cost that we bear on your behalf.
 Therefore all prices we quote our clients are automatically net of VAT where applicable.